I don't have further plans to import these. It's been a good run. - Steve

-The rarest of brass instruments is the Wagner tuba, which combines elements of the French horn and the tuba.
-It was originally designed for Wagner's Ring cycle.
+The Wagner Tuba was originally designed for Wagner for use in his Ring cycle and has been used by many composers since because of it's unique sound.
 We offer Wagner tubas custom made in Germany by Alexander and Engelbert Schmid.
-We also have a new one...read on.
 Most of these instruments are custom built to order in 90-180 days.
 If you would like to test them out, we are glad to arrange that.
 Please call for current pricing and availability.

-The few Wagner tubas we've represented have been full double models, pitched in Bb and F with a change valve just like a double horn.
+Traditionally, a section will consist of two Bb tubas and two F tubas (or in the case of Stravinsky's Rite of Spring one of each).
+While double tubas exist as full doubles or compensating, they are rarely used in sections, more commonly used by individuals who wish to have a tuba.
 Both full double and compensating double Wagner tubas are available.
 Prices vary, but you can expect to pay about $10,000 for a German double Wagner tuba, and only a few thousand less for a single in either Bb or F. It's definitely an investment for the French horn aficionado.

 However, we now carry the Meister Hans Stauffer Wagner tuba, made for us by Jin Bao Musical Instruments in Tianjin, China.
 Though the Chinese are not known (yet) for being premier brass instrument makers, this is a good looking and nice playing horn.
 It stands in either Bb or F, has a compensating valve system for light weight, and includes a hard case and mouthpiece.
 We offer this at a fraction of the price of the German Models.
 We tune up and play test each instrument to ensure a quality experience for you.